 During the week 30 April-4 May, the critically-acclaimed theatre company will be assuming the identities of four lonely intergalactic space travellers, who are travelling the cosmos in search of friendship.
 They have landed on planet Earth and are amazed at the array of life forms they encounter.
 They will be exploring Tallaght for five earth days, working closely with eight year olds from local schools as they investigate their new environment and make ‘friends’ with all manner of life forms.
 They will be planting with the community, creating with local artists, gathering poetry, thoughts and gardening tips and sharing skills from outer space.

-At the end of the week on Friday 4 May the space travellers will be at the Civic Theatre Tallaght saying goodbye to new friends and beaming their discoveries back home in a live celebration of planet Earth, a place where everything is connected and no species is alone; a treasure of a planet and a wonderful place to grow.
+At the end of the week on Friday 4 May the space travellers will be at The Civic Tallaght saying goodbye to new friends and beaming their discoveries back home in a live celebration of planet Earth, a place where everything is connected and no species is alone; a treasure of a planet and a wonderful place to grow.
 This GROW performance, the culmination of the week’s explorations, discussions and creations, will be forty-five minutes of playful fun but also an opportunity for young people to offer their fresh insights into current global, and crucial, conversations about growth and our environment.

 Kareen Pennefather of Monkeyshine says, “At the heart of the project is a need to explore our decreasing understanding of our intrinsic links to nature, and our belief that it is of great importance that children and young people are brought into the conversation as equal and important contributors.
 By taking on these roles of intergalactic space travellers we come with fresh eyes, seeing the amazing gifts of planet Earth and in particular of Tallaght.
 We are the outsiders and the local children we will be working with are the experts and the holders of local knowledge.”